groupvine/gv-doc/2-members/1_4-membersAdd.md

 If an Administrator approval is not required, then once the new subscriber confirms their interest, they will be opted-in to receive email.

-* Administrators can opt to receive an email notifying them when a new pending applicant.
+* Administrators can receive an email notifying them of a new pending applicant.
 To minimize notifications, we suggest initially turning this off and checking the Pending Applications page often.
 When new applications slow down, then turn this setting on.